Vitamins from A to K

 You can also pick some up calorie-free by spending more time outdoors, since your body can synthesize it from cholesterol in a chemical reaction that takes place during sun exposure.

 3. Vitamin E

 Vitamin E, or alpha-tocopherol, is an antioxidant that neutralizes unstable molecules and helps protect lipids and other vitamins from damage.
-Get it from salmon, trout, and leafy green vegetables in phase 2, as well as avocados in phase 3.
+Get it from trout and leafy green vegetables in phase 2, as well as avocados and salmon in phase 3.

 4. Vitamin K

 Vitamin K can come in one of two forms: phylloquinone, which comes from plants, and menaquinone, which comes from animals.
 It creates proteins that the body uses to maintain healthy bones and normal blood clotting, so a deficiency could lead to increased fractures and abnormal bleeding.
 Get it from cabbage, liver, eggs, and green vegetables.